85 Most Popular Dutch Baby Names For Boys And Girls

 54. Doutzen

 The famous Dutch supermodel, Doutzen Kroes introduced this name to the Netherlands.
 The name is as glamorous and chic as its bearer.
-Doutzen gets our thumbs-up.
+Doutzen comes from Douwe, meaning ‘dove’.

 55. Fay

-Also spelled as Fay, Faye sounds like the cousin of May and Ray.
-In the year 2014, Faye jumped to the top 1000 baby name list.
-But people now use it more as a middle name than the first name.
+Also spelled as Faye, Fay sounds like the cousin of May and Ray.
+People now use it more as a middle name than a first name.
 Morgan le Fay, the original bearer of this name, was a mighty sorcerer in the Arthurian legends.

 56. Fleur

-Fleur is a generic flower name that entered into the English-speaking world when John Galsworthy bestowed it on one of his characters.
+Fleur means ‘flower’ in French, and it entered into the English-speaking world when John Galsworthy bestowed it on one of his characters.
 The name was also featured in Harry Potter.
-Currently, Fleur is the 12th most popular name in the Netherlands.
+Currently, Fleur is the 311th name in the Netherlands (3).

 57. Famke

 The delightful name Famke entered the mainstream via the Dutch-born actress Famke Janssen.
-It means a little girl.
+It means a ‘little girl’ in Frisian.
 The name is familiar in the neighboring parts of the Netherlands as well.

 58. Anneke

 Anneke is the Dutch version of the classic name Anna.
-This ultra-feminine name would suit your elegant and graceful little girl as its meaning is ‘grace’.
+This feminine name would suit your elegant little girl as its meaning is ‘grace’ in Hebrew.
+A popular name bearer is Dutch singer-songwriter Anneke van Giersbergen.

 59. Anouk